 Caribbean Second Citizenships and Passports

 So how does it work?
-Saint Kitts & Nevis is the oldest and one of the most respected Caribbean countries that allows access to 155 visa-free countries including the UK and Schengen region.
+Saint Kitts & Nevis is the oldest and one of the most respected Caribbean countries.
 Investors chose to invest in Real Estate or donate to the government.
-For Real Estate, the investor can re-sell the property after the 5 year-hold period.
+For Real Estate.
 The application process begins and our certified consultants help applicants collect all required documents and the application file is sent out to the Citizenship by Investment unit in Saint Kitts & Nevis.
-After 3 to 4 months, the investor receives Certificates of Registration (COR) and passports for himself and all family members.
-They will not have to reside nor visit the Caribbean at any point in time.
+After Approval, the investor receives Certificates of Registration (COR) for himself and all family members.
 Bluemina Citizenship & Immigration ensures a swift and smooth application process from start to end.

 European Second Citizenships and Passports